ThinkWithPbody/Yifu-Pages/content/Courses/2024/ARC2047H-Building_Science_Materials_and_Construction_3/ARC2047H-Building_Science_Materials_and_Construction_3.md

 - Has units of (degrees · days)
 - HDD ^2e7c60
 	- HDD = BPT - Ave Temp
-		- HDD for the day is ignored if outside temperature is warmer than balance point temperature
+		- HDD for the day is ignored if average outside temperature is warmer than balance point temperature
 - CDD
 	- CDD = Ave Temp - BPT
-		- CDD for the day is ignored if outside temperature is cooler than balance point temperature
+		- CDD for the day is ignored if average outside temperature is cooler than balance point temperature
 - [degreeedays](http://degreedays.net)